Kavindulakmal/Flask_ML_Web_App/README.md

 3. static - This folder contains the files that are downloaded images from the app.<be>

 ### Running the project
-Ensure that you are in the project home directory.
+1.Ensure that you are in the project home directory.
 Create the virtual environment by running the below command from the command prompt -
 ```
 python -m venv .env
 ```